 Other than these are other popular tools like Monkeytalk, Testdroid, Frank, and UI Automator.

 Tips and Best Practices for Automated Mobile App Testing

 Below are some best practices that engineering teams should follow while thinking about automated mobile application testing :

-In the current agile age, developers have to build applications that are ready for testing.
+In the current agile age, developers must build applications ready for testing.
 Developers should actively discuss with testing teams to set guidelines.
-For example, developers should give elements a unique ID to make it testable.
+For example, developers should give elements a unique ID to make them testable.

 XPath is a query language that can select nodes in an XML file.
 It can be used for navigating across elements while testing.
-Google or Apple does not natively provide XPath type queries.
-So if testers are using them a lot, Appium is forced to make some calls.
-These under the hood calls find XPath supporting elements but negatively impact the performance.
+Google or Apple does not natively provide XPath-type queries.
+So if testers use them a lot, Appium is forced to make some calls.
+These under-the-hood calls find XPath-supporting elements but negatively impact the performance.

 XPath is location-based.
-It is slow when compared to ID, Link Text, or Name.
-Order the selectors in a way that ID comes first and XPath comes last, to identify elements quicker.
+It is slow compared to the other locators in selenium like ID, Link Text, or Name.
+Order the selectors so that ID comes first and XPath comes last to identify elements quicker.

-Instead of excessive usage of XPath, testers can make use of accessibility ID locators.
+Instead of excessive XPath usage, testers can use accessibility ID locators.
 If users set accessibility IDs on their elements, it makes them more testable and increases the testing scope of their application.

-View state is a technique used for storing the page value when the application sends or receives information from the server.
-Suppose there are 15 test cases for specific functionality of the application.
+View state is a technique for storing the page value when the application sends or receives information from the server.
+Suppose there are 15 test cases for the specific functionality of the application.
 Among them, 10 test cases repeat the same functionality of logging in and going to the page.
 This duplication is a huge time waste.
-While developing, setup the view state of the application in a way that testing begins just where it is needed.
+While developing, set up the application’s view state so that testing begins where needed.

 Summing it up